 Empaths and Narcissists are attracted to each other because they mirror each other’s shadow sides.
 They unconsciously project their dark sides and deepest fears onto each other.

 Empaths don’t know that they have a fear of rejection or loss or abandonment.
-They try to cover up this fear by extending love and support to everyone around them but they do not know that the solution really lies in facing their fear and loving themselves before they try to rescue others.
+They try to cover up this fear by extending love and support to everyone around them but they do not know that the solution really lies in facing their fears and loving themselves before they try to rescue others.

-Empaths lack boundaries and unconsciously look upto the narcissist to set boundaries for them.
+Empaths lack boundaries and unconsciously look up to the narcissist to set boundaries for them.

-Empaths need to detach a bit form their emotions and learn emotional independence before they can have healthy relationships.
+Empaths need to detach a bit from their emotions and learn emotional independence before they can have healthy relationships.
 Till they don’t practice self-love or learn to create strong boundaries, they will keep on attracting Narcissists in their lives.

 They think that embracing their vulnerability and emotions will make them weak and cause them more pain so they cut off themselves from any emotions or empathy.
 They only live out to feed their grandiose sense of self.
-They must learn to become responsible by allowing themselves to feel their emotions fully, before they can have healthy relationships.
+They must learn to become responsible by allowing themselves to feel their emotions fully before they can have healthy relationships.

-How to end the Toxic Cycle
+How To End The Toxic Cycle

 For abusive and co-dependent relationships to work, there has to be an imbalance in both the parties involved.
 If the abused refuses to take abuse and simply walks away, the abuse would stop.